 The trial judge found that Irwin had not acted in good faith in dealing with Can-Win’s financial affairs.
 In addition, the trial judge found that the payment to RBC was done in Irwin’s own interest and not in Can-Win Truck’s interest and that Can-Win Truck’s business was salvageable.
 In light of the trial judge’s findings and the fact that no demand was made on the guarantee, the Court of Appeal upheld the trial judge’s decision that Can-Win Leasing could not seek contribution from Moncayo.

 The moral of the story: if you are a guarantor with someone else and you intend to pay out the guarantee, ensure that there has been a written demand by the lender before you pay.
 If there has not been a written demand, look to see if there has been a verbal demand or if the borrower’s business is doomed to fail.
 In those circumstances, it is possible that a court will find that you acted properly.
 Finally, in all cases, give notice of your intention in writing to your co-guarantors that you intend to try to settle the debt.
 This way, co-guarantors can raise any objections that they have early on in the process and you can try to resolve any disputes outside of the court process.
-For more information, please contact Robert De Toni at 613-563-6696 or by email at [email protected].
+For more information, please contact our Insolvency & Collections team at Merovitz Potechin LLP.